 Claim now

-3. This case study for illustrative and educational purposes only, and the members shown are not real.
+2. This case study for illustrative and educational purposes only, and the members shown are not real.
 Additionally, figures may be rounded for ease of understanding.
-Members should seek advice from a qualified licensed professional, regarding their own circumstances. $3,450 tax return is based of $10,000 in post-tax contributions multiplied by a marginal tax rate is 34.5% including 2% Medicare levy.
-Tax return does not take into account other income and deductions or tax offsets.
-This case study is for illustrative purposes only to show how a tax deductions work for super contributions, and we haven't taken into account your personal tax liability.
-The calculation is based on tax rates for the 2022-23 financial year and assumes Sam has met all terms and conditions.
+Members should seek advice from a qualified licensed professional, regarding their own circumstances. $3,200 income tax saved is based of a $10,000 tax deduction multiplied by a marginal tax rate of 32% including 2% Medicare levy.
+This case study does not take into account other income and deductions or tax offsets.
+This case study is for illustrative purposes only to show how tax deductions work for super contributions, and we haven't taken into account your personal circumstances.
+The calculation is based on tax rates for the 2024-25 financial year and assumes Sam has met all terms and conditions.

 ® Registered to BPAY Pty Ltd ABN 69 079 137 518.